Join us on the opening morning for our complimentary networking breakfast. All speakers, delegates, and sponsors are invited to attend.

 Cooperative automation has the ability to improve highway capacity and traffic flow.
 This has been demonstrated in simulation for a managed lane scenario with access limitations (i.e. lanes open to CAVs and connected vehicles only), as might be expected for early deployment on managed lanes.
 These applications were then tested on a real managed lane to confirm those benefits.
 The cooperation between multiple stakeholders with different operational objectives made this testing successful.
 This will be a review of the inception, planning, execution and special considerations of testing on this public facility and potential early deployment area.

-Autonomous vehicle adoption: from user adoption to safety requirements
+Autonomous vehicle adoption: from user acceptance to safety requirements

-Dr Stéphane Gervais Strategic innovation director Lacroix Group FRANCE
+Dr Stéphane Gervais Executive vice president strategic innovation Lacroix Group FRANCE

 What are the challenges and some solutions for user (citizens and cities) adoption of autonomous public transportation?
 What are some key topics about safety and how to address them?
 Based on experimentations in Europe with government and counties, such as SCOOP, OPERA projects and autonomous shuttle in Nantes city, we will review these challenges and some tested solutions.
 Topics such cybersecurity, the role of infrastructure for safety, proactive information from sensor through V2X, and best practices for adoption by citizens and cities will be addressed, supported by real-life examples.
 The purpose is to enrich rules and regulations with facts.